A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: The Need to Move Beyond Metropolized Forest Recombination

-One of the strengths of RECOM biased procedure is also a large limitation.
-Because the RECOM chain replaces the entire spanning tree in the merged region with independently new spanning tree which is then split, the process can mix very fast.
-It can be seen as a kind of conditionally ``independent'' sampler which replaces a large part of the statespace with a new independent chunk.
+One of the strengths of the RECOM-based procedure is also a large limitation.
+Because the RECOM chain replaces the entire spanning tree in the merged region with an independent new spanning tree, which is then split, the process can appear to mix very fast.
+It can be seen as a kind of conditionally ``independent'' sampler which replaces a large part of the state space with a new independent chunk.
 If one then cuts the merged region in two by removing an edge, one will always end up with a boundary that has the structure obtained by cutting a randomly chosen spanning tree in two.
-One can affect to some degree the structure of the randomly chosen spanning tree on the merged region.
+One can influence, to some degree, the structure of the randomly chosen spanning tree on the merged region.
 There are at least two methods for efficiently drawing random trees.
-Willson's algorithm \cite{wilsonGeneratingRandomSpanning1996} can efficiently draw Uniform Spanning Trees (UST) while Kruskal's Algorithm coupled with random edge weights \cite{Kruskal56,Cormen} generates independent draws from the Minimal Spanning Tree (MST) distribution \cite{babson2024modelsrandomspanningtrees}.
+Wilson's algorithm \cite{wilsonGeneratingRandomSpanning1996} can efficiently draw Uniform Spanning Trees (UST) while Kruskal's algorithm, coupled with random edge weights \cite{Kruskal56,Cormen} generates independent samples from the minimum spanning tree (MST) distribution \cite{babson2024modelsrandomspanningtrees}.
 Each of these distributions has different properties.
 Some of these properties are desirable.
 As emphasized in \cite{deford2019recombination}, Uniform Spanning Trees tend to have nice compactness properties.
 In both UST and MST, one can introduce weights \cite{babson2024modelsrandomspanningtrees,Clelland} between edges to encourage particular vertices to be connected or not in the spanning tree.
-One can introduce a probability measure on the edge removed to cut the tree in two so that certain structures are encouraged.
+One can introduce a probability measure on the edge removed to cut the tree in two, so that certain structures are encouraged.